Sir Archibald Gordon Kinloch, 7th Baronet: The trial

 Curiously, contrary to standard client-lawyer privileges, Charles Hay WS, Sir Francis Kinloch's lawyer, was asked to disclose private conversations both as a friend and in his professional capacity.
 He had last seen him on 12 or 13 March.
 He intimated that Sir Francis had gone through his father's papers (after he died) with lawyers, to separate the important from the unimportant, but on burning the latter, was accused by Archibald of prejudicing the younger members of the family (including himself).
 This had led to a growing resentment.
 Mr Hay had written a legal opinion to the effect that the settlement made to the younger siblings exceeded the legal requirements and did not require further legal investigation.
 This had not satisfied Archibald who felt cheated, and considered that he was still owed £200.
 This appears to be the underlying cause of the attack.
 He further suspected Francis of trying to poison him with pills on the day before the attack.

 A large amount of the evidence circled around financial matters between Sir Gordon and other parties and of little if any relevance to the murder.
 Two of the main witnesses, his brother Alexander and sister Harriet, were excused the need to give evidence, it considered to be "too distressing".

 The Lord Justice in his summary asked the jury to consider whether the acts might be the result of madness as a malady or temporary madness caused by drunkenness.
 He clarified that the law saw drunken madness as a "voluntary contracted madness" requiring judgement as though the person be in their right senses.
 It was not disputed that a murder had occurred, the issue was to consider If Archibald was insane at the time.

-The jury, led by Andrew Wauchope, found Kinloch guilty, but was considered temporarily insane.
+The jury, led by Andrew Wauchope, found Kinloch guilty, but considered him to have been temporarily insane.